IBIC/neuropointillist/docs/usage.md

 Depending on what package you are using in your model and how it is compiled, you may find that the package or underlying libraries themselves are multi-threaded.
 This will be obvious if you run `top` while executing your model on a multi-core machine.
 If things are working well, the `R` processes should show up as using up to 100% of the CPU.
 If your parallelism is fighting with multithreading, you will see your processes using _over_ 100% of the CPU.
 This is not a good thing!
 It means that two levels of parallelism are fighting with each other for resources.
 When they do this, you might find that jobs take many times longer than they should, or worse, never complete.

 You will need to figure out how to turn off any underlying parallelism.
 For the `nlme` library you should set the environment variable `OMP_NUM_THREADS=1` in your shell.
 Setting this variable in the R script did not work (although it might be that if I do so before loading the `nlme` library it would work).
 However, other libraries may have other environment variables that should be manipulated.

-Practically, I recommend running using SGE parallelism to give yourself the widest range of opportunities to complete your job using limited resources.
-If you do that, you can use `make` on a multicore machine, you can use any SGE that you like, and it should be pretty easy to use any other batch scheduler that takes scripts.
+Practically, I recommend running using SGE parallelism (or whatever scheduler that you have) to give yourself the widest range of opportunities to complete your job using limited resources.
+If you do that, you can use `make` on a multicore machine or you can use a batch scheduler.
 You can even copy files to multiple computers and run subsets of the job on different machines.
+Desparate times.
+I've been there more often than seems fair.

 ## Running a model using SGE parallelism

 The `readargs.R` file in `example.rawfmri` is configured so that it will create a directory called `sgetest` with the assembled design matrix file (in rds format), the split up fMRI data (also in rds format), and files to run the job.
 These files are:

 `Makefile` This file contains the rules for running each subjob and assembling the results.
 Note that the executables `npointrun` and `npointmerge` must be in your path environment.
 You can run your job by typing `make -j <ncores>` at the command line in the `sgetest` directory, or by calling the script `runme.local`, which will use 4 cores by default.
 You can also type `make mostlyclean` to remove all the intermediate files once your job has completed and you have reassembled your output (by any method).
 If instead you type `make clean`, you can remove all the rds files also.

+For convenience when using cluster systems where you need to give estimates for run time and memory use, the Makefile defines a `TIME` variable to be a command which will dump out information about these things.
+Unfortunately, the appropriate command is somewhat different across UNIX variants.
+If it is not a Linux or Mac variant of UNIX, this may be unset.

 `sgejob.bash` This is the job submission script for processing the data using SGE.
 Note that `npointrun` needs to be in your path.
 The commands in the job submission script are bash commands.